Staying home more? 9 ways to protect your home from fire [Infographic]

 Some tips to help prevent home fires include:

-- Keep anything flammable at least three feet aware from fireplaces or heating equipment
+- Keep anything flammable at least three feet away from fireplaces or heating equipment

 - Maintain a 3-foot minimum “kid-free” zone around open fires and space heaters